 Established in 2012, Beirut Design Week is the largest growing design festival in the Middle East & North Africa.
-Bringing together more than 25,000 visitors at over 150 events in various locations around Beirut, BDW, now in its sixth consecutive year, showcases the best of Lebanese and international design in order to strengthen creative economies and foster entrepreneurship, all within the context of region’s rich cultural heritage.
+Bringing together more than 25,000 visitors at over 150 events in various locations around Beirut, BDW, now in its seventh consecutive year, showcases the best of Lebanese and international design in order to strengthen creative economies and foster entrepreneurship, all within the context of region’s rich cultural heritage.
 The main goal of the event is to encourage intercultural exchange, design education, social impact, and design entrepreneurship.
 BDW is initiated and organized by the MENA Design Research Center, a non-profit organization, which focuses on promoting a diverse understanding of design in the region through collaborative multidisciplinary projects and rigorous design research.

 1. CELEBRATING THE DESIGN CAPITAL

 Beirut is the design capital of the Middle East and North Africa, and Beirut Design Week is its beating heart.
 With growing participation every year, BDW is a platform for cultural and economic development for entrepreneurs and designers from Lebanon, the Middle East and North Africa region, Europe, and the US.
-Now in its fifth year, BDW is bringing together creators and consumers with more than 150 events linking all corners of Beirut and beyond.
+Now in its seventh year, BDW is bringing together creators and consumers with more than 150 events linking all corners of Beirut and beyond.
 Amid the political instability throughout the region, Beirut is again making its mark as a leading force in creative and intellectual prosperity.